 - New staff went through an induction which prepared them for their roles.
 The induction was linked to the 'Care Certificate Standards'.
-The Care Certificate is a set of standards that social care workers are required to work to. - Staff induction included the provider's mandatory training as well as shadowing an experienced member of staff.
-One member of staff commented, "Induction was very informative, especially the shadowing".
+The Care Certificate is a set of standards that social care workers are required to work to. - Staff induction included the provider's mandatory training as well as shadowing an experienced member of staff - Staff told us they felt supported and had regular supervisions and yearly appraisals.
+These meetings provided an opportunity for staff to meet with their managers to agree objectives and discuss their performance. - The registered manager had introduced inter-home working to allow staff to learn from each other.
+This had proved to be a huge success with staff complementing each other's skills and willing to learn more.

-- Staff told us they felt supported and had access to 'Trust in conversations'.
-These meetings provided an opportunity for staff to meet with their managers to agree objectives and discuss their performance.
-Staff working with other agencies to provide consistent, effective, timely care - The home had clear systems and processes for referring people to external services, which were applied consistently, and had a clear strategy to maintain continuity of care and support.
-This allowed effective information sharing and continuity of care. - People's care and support was planned and coordinated when people moved between different services.
-People had proactive care plans in place which enabled up-to date information sharing with other services.
+Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support

+- The home had clear systems and processes for referring people to external services.
+These were applied consistently and had a clear strategy to maintain continuity of care and support.
+This allowed effective information sharing and continuity of care.
+Where referrals were needed, this was done in a timely manner. - People's care and support was planned and coordinated when people moved between different services.
+People had proactive care plans in place which enabled up-to date information sharing with other services. - Healthcare professionals complimented staff and told us staff followed their advice and sought further guidance when needed.
+One healthcare professional told us, "The management and staff are very approachable and helpful with a smile on their face.
+Our advice is always followed".